Conditional Monte Carlo for Reaction Networks

 \section{Directions for future research}

 We demonstrated how to implement a version of conditional Monte Carlo in the context of continuous time Markov chain models for reaction networks.
-There are many possible directions for future research; we list two. \begin{enumerate} \item The method could be extended so that it provides estimates of the distribution at multiple fixed time-points.
-The method we developed here, and in particular the optimization problem we utilize to find the values of $m$ and $h$, is specifically tailored to the single time-point case.
+There are many possible directions for future research; we list three. \begin{enumerate} \item The method could be extended so it provides estimates of the distribution at multiple fixed time-points.
+The method we developed, and in particular the optimization problem we utilize to find the values of $m$ and $h$, is tailored to the single time-point case.

-\item In the method developed here the conditional expectation in \cref{def:estimator_with_cond},
+\item In the method developed here the conditional expectation in \cref{def:estimator_with_cond}

 is approximated by Monte Carlo with $m$ conditionally independent realizations.
-However, it could instead be approximated by solving the chemical master equation directly, perhaps via a version of the finite state projection algorithm \cite{munsky2006finite}.
+However, it could be approximated by solving the chemical master equation directly, perhaps via the finite state projection algorithm \cite{munsky2006finite}.
 Because the solver need only integrate the system of ODEs over the time interval $[t-h,t]$, the probability mass should not become too diffuse, thereby solving one of the major difficulties related to these solvers.

-We implemented this approach.
-We did observe some increase in efficiency over the conditional Monte Carlo algorithm of \cref{alg:cond_mc}, with a typical gain in efficiency of a factor of three.
-However, these gains were only realized when an optimal value of $h$ was chosen, and we needed to test many different $h$ values in order to find the optimal value.
-In practice, we would need a faster method for finding the optimal parameters, similar to the optimization problem detailed in this paper. \end{enumerate}
+We implemented this approach and observed some increase in efficiency over the conditional Monte Carlo algorithm \cref{alg:cond_mc}, around a factor of three.
+However, the gains were only realized when an optimal value of $h$ was chosen, and we needed to test many different $h$ values in order to find the optimal value.
+In practice, we would need a faster method for finding the optimal parameters, similar to the optimization problem detailed in this paper.

 \item As discussed in the introduction and \cref{sec:expectations}, the present method is not optimized for the estimation of expectations.
 Developing a new conditional Monte Carlo estimator tailored to that problem is a natural focus of future work. \end{enumerate}